Inverse problems with diffusion models: MAP estimation via mode-seeking loss: Variational mode-seeking loss

-Note that the higher-order terms of VML involving $\Cov[\rvx_0|\rvx_t]$ are computationally demanding, especially when VML has to be differentiable, to use gradient-based optimization for minimization.
-Based on further theoretical insights from Appendix~\ref{sec:ignoringcovvml}, we hypothesize that these higher-order terms may not be crucial in practice, and propose the simplified VML (see Equation~\ref{eqn:svml}) for linear inverse problems denoted as $\mathrm{VML}_{\mathrm{S}}$, where the higher-order terms are excluded. { { }} { { }} Equation~(\ref{eqn:svmlgrad}) shows the gradient of $\text{VML}_\text{S}$, which we use in practice during optimization.
-Figure~\ref{fig:2} provides an overview, and Algorithm~\ref{algo:vmlmap} shows the exact implementation details of our proposed approach, which we refer to as VML-MAP.
-The inputs to Algorithm~\ref{algo:vmlmap} consists of the diffusion denoiser $\mathrm{D}_{\theta}(\cdot,\cdot)$, the linear degradation matrix $\mathrm{H}$, the measurement $\rvy$ with noise variance $\sigma^2_{\rvy}$, the diffusion noise schedule $\sigma(\cdot)$, the total number of reverse diffusion steps $N$ with the discretized time step schedule specified by $t_{i\in\{0,\dots N\}}$, where $t_0 = 0$, the gradient descent iterations per step given by $K$, and the learning rate $\gamma$.
-We use the notations $\sigma(t)$ and $\sigma_t$ interchangeably.
+{{\textbf{VML-MAP.}}} We propose a practical implementation of the reweighted simplified-VML minimization using a gradient-descent optimizer as shown in Algorithm~\ref{algo:vmlmap}, which we refer to as VML-MAP.
+The inputs to Algorithm~\ref{algo:vmlmap} consists of the learned diffusion denoiser $\mathrm{D}_{\theta}(\cdot,\cdot)$, the linear degradation matrix $\mathrm{H}$, the measurement $\rvy$ with noise variance $\sigma^2_{\rvy}$, the diffusion noise schedule $\sigma(\cdot)$, the total number of reverse diffusion steps $N$ with the discretized time step schedule specified by $t_{i\in\{0,\dots N\}}$, where $t_0 = 0$, the gradient descent iterations per step given by $K$, the learning rate $\gamma$, and the prior weight schedule $\rho(\cdot)$.
+Note that we use the notations $\sigma(t)$ and $\sigma_t$ interchangeably.